qooxdoo/documentation/core/environment.md

 Usually, function calls like _qx.core.Environment.get()_ are executed at run time and return the given value of the environment key.
 This is useful if such value is determined only at run time, or can change between runs.
-But if you want to pre-determine the value, you can set it in the generator config.
-The generator can then anticipate the outcome of a query and remove code that wouldn't be used at run time.
+But if you want to pre-determine the value, you can set it in the compiler config.
+The compiler can then anticipate the outcome of a query and remove code that wouldn't be used at run time.

 For example,